graphicore/Atem-Project/Sub-Projects/README.md

               , ['Atem-MOM-Toolkit', 'https://github.com/graphicore/Atem-MOM-Toolkit', 'Shared tools used to render the Metapolator Object Model in user interfaces.', None]
             ]
         ]
-      , ['Basic/Helper Libraries', 'These are libraries and tools that are used throughout many of the Atem projects more infrastructure than innovation.', [
+      , ['Basic/Helper Libraries', 'helpers', 'These are libraries and tools that are used throughout many of the Atem projects more infrastructure than innovation.', [
                 ['Atem-Errors', 'https://github.com/graphicore/Atem-Errors', 'Library commonly used by Atem-Project for Error-Class creation.', None]
               , ['Atem-CPS-whitelisting', 'https://github.com/graphicore/Atem-CPS-whitelisting', 'Atem Project: lightweight dependency to prepare objects for usage within Atem-CPS; whitelisting accessible properties.', None]